Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 Hmm, that's weird.
 I'm pretty sure the `+` operator is defined for strings, otherwise how else would I be able to write `"foo" + "bar"`?

 Well, actually the error message is correct, this operator is indeed not defined for `System.String`.
-Instead what happens is that the C# compiler automatically converts expressions like `"foo" + "bar"` into `string.Concat("foo", "bar")`.
+Instead, what happens is that the C# compiler automatically converts expressions like `"foo" + "bar"` into `string.Concat("foo", "bar")`.
 In cases with more than two strings this provides better performance because it avoids unnecessary allocations.

 When dealing with expression trees, we're essentially writing the "final" version of the code.
 So instead of `Expression.Add` we need to call `string.Concat` directly.